gencay/vscode-chatgpt/README.md

 - If you get `ChatGPTAPI error 429`, it means that you are making Too Many Requests.
 Please wait and try again in a few moments.
 If it persists, restart your vs-code.
 - If you see `ChatGPTAPI error terminated`, your requests are being throttled.
 Please try again later.
 - If you encounter persistent issues with your queries
-  - Try `ChatGPT: Clear conversation` command
+  - Try `ChatGPT: Reset session` command
   - As a last resort try restarting your VS-Code and retry logging in.

 # Disclaimer and Credits